 The runners in the study also became more surefooted with each foot strike, but none altered his or her actual strike style.
 This is in line with other recent research published in the same journal, which detected no mechanical advantages to rearfoot versus forefoot striking.
 Put simply, the most economical form for one athlete may not be the same for another.
 The single factor that seems to consistently improve running mechanics and economy across the board, however, is increased fitness.

-“Overall breathing pattern while running changes as well—becoming more efficient—and they also develop better posture as they start to get a greater feel for their body,” says Kipping-Ruane.
+“Overall breathing pattern while running changes as well—becoming more efficient—and they also develop better posture as they start to get a greater feel for their body,” said Kipping-Ruane.

 To be sure, this doesn’t mean that one should simply put his or her body on autopilot and ignore glaring form issues on the run.
 However, the research does suggest that many athletes will simply intuit necessary adjustments over the miles.
 When all is said and done, one aspect of the gait debate that everyone can agree on is that progressive training may be the only real silver bullet when it comes to improving fitness and, in turn, form.